 For this reason, it is essential to invest in staff and tools to organize existing documentation, making the information within it easily traceable.
 New documentation needs to be added constantly: every company is constantly evolving, and this change must also be detectable within the knowledge base, with the creation of new content and the updating of obsolete content.
 Furthermore, only by structuring the information can you discover any gaps in the knowledge base, thus being able to fill them before this represents a problem for the employee’s work and the company’s productivity.

 A good knowledge curation strategy, combined with the use of corporate knowledge management tools, saves time by always having all information available, organized and structured to increase the productivity of all staff.

-Tacit knowledge definition What is tacit knowledge?
-In every company and organization, each employee a has a wealth of information that is often difficult to share: this is the definition of tacit knowledge, or implicit knowledge, which consists of decision-making processes, insights, initiatives, time-tested best-practices peculiar to each staff member.
+Explicit and tacit knowledge are part of an organisation's intellectual capital.
+But to fully exploit its potential it is necessary to document them and make them accessible to employees and stakeholders, to create value.
+To understand how to do this, we first need to know what is tacit knowledge and why it is important.
+Tacit knowledge definition How can we define tacit knowledge?
+In every company and organization, each employee has a wealth of information that is often difficult to share: this is the definition of tacit knowledge, or implicit knowledge, which consists of decision-making processes, insights, initiatives, and time-tested best practices peculiar to each staff member.